LSFLK/CopperDeployment/README.md

 Your domain must contain 3 parts.
 (Eg: part1.part2.part3) Enter the first part of domain:

-- Ex : copper
+- Eg : copper

 Enter the second part of domain:

-- - Ex : test
+- Eg : test

 Enter the third part of domain: